Netaji Subhash Chandra Bose Medical College

-Netaji Subhash Chandra Bose Medical College (NSCB Medical College) is the second oldest medical college in the state of Madhya Pradesh, India.
+Netaji Subhash Chandra Bose Medical College (NSCB Medical College) is the third oldest medical college in the state of Madhya Pradesh, India.
 It was founded in 1955 as Government Medical College, Jabalpur.
-Admission is through a pre-medical entrance exam and the current class size is 180 students per year.
+Admission is through a pre-medical entrance exam and the current class size is 250 students per year.
 It has a full service medical hospital on campus which is the main teaching hospital.
 It is also accredited for Post graduate and subspeciality medical education.

 It is named after Netaji Subhas Chandra Bose, the most prominent leader of the Indian independence movement.
-The Dean of NSCB Medical College is Dr PK Kasar.
+The Dean of NSCB Medical College is Dr. Navneet Saxena.

 NSCB Medical is located in the Garha region of Jabalpur, and is surrounded by hills.